The Global Education Revolution

 Immersive, individualized and experiential learning, key to address the new learning context

-Experts from disciplines as diverse as neuroscience, artificial intelligence, philosophy, or politics gathered on April 20 at t The Global American University, Schiller’s new Madrid campus, to reflect on educational innovation and new models of learning in the current context of the irruption of technology and AI.
+Experts from disciplines as diverse as neuroscience, artificial intelligence, philosophy, or politics gathered on April 20 at t Schiller International University’s new Madrid campus, to reflect on educational innovation and new models of learning in the current context of the irruption of technology and AI.

 The higher education sector is witnessing an unprecedented change.
 The use of artificial intelligence (AI) is increasing, experiencing 47% growth annually since 2018, according to a report by consultancy MarketsAndMarkets.